The 2017 Arizona Quail season is right around the corner and is shaping up to be better than ...

-Wow! - Over 50 years of quail hunting!
+Wow! - Over 50 years of upland bird hunting!
 That adds up to countless days and miles spent walking nearly every mountain range that holds quail in the State of Arizona - Gambel's, Scaled, or Mearns' quail.
 What great enjoyment and pleasure it has been to hunt and be in Arizona's great outdoors.
 Beginning in 1957, as a 7 year old boy, I primarily hunted with my Dad, Elvis, brother, Dean, and other friends and relatives in the foothills of central Arizona.
 Over 30 of those years were spent guiding bird hunts as well as over 25 years guiding Desert Bighorn sheep and other big game hunts.
-The guiding days have passed, but at least 65 days a year are still spent in pursuit of quail for several reasons.
+The guiding days have passed but I am still in pursuit of quail for several reasons.
 One is to acquire information for this website, second to promote the youth camps provided by Arizona Outdoor Adventures, third to promote quail hunting in the State of Arizona, and fourth to hunt with family and friends.

 Thinking back over those 50 years brings to mind many memory-making situations that can be a part of hunting - such as teaching bird dogs to hunt the desert and pulling out more cactus spines than I can count; wading in to break-up javelina attacks on dogs; as well as experiencing an occasional mountain lion attack, but numerous rattlesnake encounters.
 Wild bulls, wild horses, bears, skunks, porcupines, coati mundis, broken arms, broken and twisted ankles, flash floods, high winds, flat tires in the rain and mud, rescuing other vehicles from mud, snow, or ditches, and more blisters than can be counted make for good stories to be told - and they will be - here on the website at some future time.
 It seems like everyday on the hunt, something different happens, but unpredictable circumstances only add to the adventure, even the weather.
 At times, it can be so hot outside, the dogs can only hunt the early morning hours, or moving to the other extreme, there have been times we've bird hunted in knee-deep snow.